smxi/inxi/README.txt

 README for inxi - a command line system information tool

 The new Perl inxi is now here!
 File all issue reports with the master branch.
+All support for versions prior to 2.9 is now ended, sorry.

+Make sure to update to the current inxi from the master branch before filing any issue reports.
+The code in pre 2.9 versions literally no longer exists in inxi 3.
+3.0 was a full rewrite of inxi.
+Bugs from earlier versions cannot be solved in the new version since the the pre 2.9 and the 2.9 and later versions are completely different internally.

+inxi strives to support the widest range of operating systems and hardware, from the most simple consumer desktops, to the most advanced professional hardware and servers, and various platforms.

+The issues you post help maintain or expand that support, and are always appreciated since user data and feedback is what keeps inxi working and supporting the latest or not so latest hardware and operating systems.
+See the BSD section below for qualifications re BSDs and OSX.

 =====================================================================
-MASTER GIT BRANCH:
+MASTER BRANCH:

 This is the only supported branch, and the current latest commit is the only supported 'release'.
-There are NO 'releases' of inxi beyond the current commit to master.
+There are no 'releases' of inxi beyond the current commit to master.
+All past commits are not supported.

 git clone https://github.com/smxi/inxi --branch master --single-branch